ethemguner/python-terminal-game/README.md

 This is how I relax myself.

 # Note
 This "game" has no any visual thing.
-It's more like a consol game =) I do not use kanban or anything else, I'll use README to tracking bugs and other things.
-Bugs will be named B1, B2, B3... =)
+It's more like a "terminal game".

 # Current targets:
 - At least 10 monsters (Done), 5 places (Done), 15 items
 - Looting/chance system. (money system)
 - More dynamic menu. (%76.7 done)
 - Balanced fights.
+(I think It's more balanced now.)

 # Next targets:
 - Upgrading system.
 - Neat skill system.
+(Started, and maybe It'll be not as neat as I think.)
 - Threading implementation.
 (If I need.)
+(Probably, I won't need it.)

 # Very next targets:
 - Story!!
+(This is hard.)

 # More notes:
 Currently, I'm working on it in my free time (I have no very much free time though).
 I'll develop it until I satisfied.

 Yes.

-# Bugs:
-B1:
-When you choose a place to travel and this place's requirement level is higher than your level, it'll change the location to Town but after that, If you type the monster ID in the unpermitted place, fight begins with that monster.